isXander/YetAnotherConfigLib/README.md

 ## Usage

-[The wiki](https://github.com/isXander/YetAnotherConfigLib/wiki/Usage) contains a full documentation on how to use YACL.
+See [The documentation site](https://docs.isxander.dev/yet-another-config-lib) for how to use YACL in your mod.

 ## Screenshots